ELIXIR-Belgium/2019-05-15-Ghent/plan.md

 ## Make software easy to discover by providing software metadata via a popular community registry

 - why is discoverability of your software important
-  - have you aver tries to find softare used in a paper?
+  - have you ever tried to find softare used in a paper?
 How easy was it?
 - what is metadata?
   - why structured metadata (machine readibility)?
   - if you have structured citation info (.cff) you can pull all the citation info
+  - example of metadata in R package (http://r-pkgs.had.co.nz/description.html)
 - controlled vocabularies, ontologies etc
   - dublin core
   - schema.org